adamelnaggar/Breathe/README.md

 Breathe is a simple meditation timer I created.
 I wanted to make a simple timer for my own use that was inspiring and aesthetically pleasing.
 I hope I’ve achieved that and some of you find value in it as well.

 Breathe is coded with Javascript and a little jQuery.

+#See it in action [here!](http://automatecutback.co.uk/breathe)

 I've made use of a some other people's code:
 * [Typed.js](https://github.com/mattboldt/typed.js/)